mattermost/docs/source/onboard/guest-accounts.rst

 3. Complete the **Guest Attribute** field.
 4. Select **Save**.

-When a guest logs in without having any channels assigned to their account, they're advised to talk to a Mattermost System Admin.
+When a guest logs in without having any channels assigned to their account, they're advised to talk to a Mattermost system admin.

 Guest permission settings
 -------------------------

 In Mattermost Enterprise and Professional, you can control which users can invite guests.
-By default, only the System Admins can invite guests.
+By default, only the system admins can invite guests.

 There are :doc:`additional permissions </onboard/advanced-permissions>` in Mattermost Enterprise that can be adjusted under **System Console > User Management > Permissions > System Scheme** to control a guest’s ability to: